Mark Lamsfuß: Career

 Lamsfuß started playing badminton at aged 3, and in 2013 he won the Dutch Open Junior tournament in the mixed doubles event partnered with Franziska Volkmann.
 He and Volkmann also won bronze at the 2013 European Junior Badminton Championships.

 He became the Germany national badminton team in 2013, and at that year he reach the men's doubles semifinal round of the senior tournament at the Irish Open International Challenge with Fabian Holzer.
 In 2016, he clinched the mixed doubles title at the National Championships tournament partnered with Isabel Herttrich from BC Bischmisheim.
 He won his first BWF International tournament at the 2017 Orleans International in the mixed doubles event partnered with Herttrich.

-In 2021, he competed at the European Championships in Kyiv, Ukraine, reaching the semi finals in the mixed doubles with Herttrich and the finals in the men's doubles with Seidel.
-Unfortunately, he was tested positive for Covid-19, and the organizers decided to cancel the finals.
+In 2021, he competed at the European Championships in Kyiv, Ukraine, reaching the semi-finals in the mixed doubles with Herttrich and the finals in the men's doubles with Seidel.
+Unfortunately, he was tested positive for COVID-19, and the organizers decided to cancel the finals.
 Nevertheless, Lamsfuß then received a silver and a bronze medal for his achievements in the tournament.
-In July, he competed at the 2020 Summer Olympics in the men's and mixed doubles but was eliminated in the group stage in both events.
+In July, he competed at the 2020 Summer Olympics in the men's doubles with Marvin Seidel and mixed doubles with Isabel Herttrich, but was eliminated in the group stage in both events.

+At the 2024 Summer Olympics, Lamsfuß and Seidel withdrew during the men's doubles due to Lamsfuß injuring his knee.